vegaprotocol/specs/specs/0033-ethereum-bridge-spec.md

 ```

 ### Bridge smart contracts
 For each asset class, there is a bridge smart contract.
 Currently all contracts are Ethereum-based assets, namely Ether and ERC20 tokens.
-In the future ERC721 nonfungible tokens, ERC1155 crypto items, and Oracle Controlled Assets (assets that are reported by an authority) and other asset classes will be added.
+In the future ERC721 non-fungible tokens, ERC1155 crypto items, and Oracle Controlled Assets (assets that are reported by an authority) and other asset classes will be added.
 Each asset class will receive a bridge contract on the appropriate platform (ETH, EOS, Tron, etc).

 ### Deposits
 Deposits happen when a user runs the deposit function of a bridge contract for a given asset.
 Once this is executed on-chain, an event is raised from the Ethereum protocol.
 This event is processed by the event queue (covered in another spec) which passes the event to Vega Consensus.
-Each node recieves notice of the event either from the Event Queue or through inter-node gossip and validates the transaction for itself on its local external blockchain node (such as Geth, Parity, etc).
+Each node receives notice of the event either from the Event Queue or through inter-node gossip and validates the transaction for itself on its local external blockchain node (such as Geth, Parity, etc).
 This necessitates each node to either run a given blockchain node locally or have a trusted source to the node.

 ### Withdrawals
 Withdrawals happen when a user decides to withdrawal funds from Vega and/or Vega consensus decides release an asset to a user.
 When this happens, the client aggregates signatures from the validator nodes (covered elsewhere).
 Once a threshold of signatures is reached, the client runs the `withdraw_asset` command while providing the bundle of authorized signatures.